Have a PDF you need to crop on Windows? We walk you step-by-step through two easy options using a built-in Snipping Tool and Smallpdf's online tool.

 If you're on the go and only need to crop a single PDF page, it's an option to keep in mind.
 However, it's both tedious and impractical if you need to crop multiple PDF pages.

 If you want to skip the workarounds and get straight to cropping, an intuitive online option is the Smallpdf PDF Cropper.
-It’s fast and free, with a user-friendly interface that requires no explanation.
-But here’s a brief guide so you have no doubts.
+It's fast and free, with a user-friendly interface that requires no explanation.
+Your cropped PDF will be ready in seconds.

-4. Toggle to ‘Apply selection to all pages’ or to a single page.
+- Toggle to “Apply selection to all pages” or to a single page.

-5. Click ‘Finish’ and wait just a second.
+- Click “Finish” and wait just a second.

 When you're ready to crop, select the Crop icon and highlight the area of your PDF you want to keep.

-Before clicking to download your cropped PDF, you’ll also see other options to compress, convert, merge, and sign your PDF if desired.
-You can do all of this for free, without any signup or software download.
+Before clicking to download your cropped PDF, you'll also see other options to compress, convert, merge and sign your PDF if desired.
+You can do all of this for free, without any app signup or software download.

 Key advantages: